msteffen/manager-readme/ownership.md

 ## Definition

-**Ownership over a decision means that you can make or change the decision unilaterally, without consensus, but others will expect you to announce, understand, explain and defend it**
+**Ownership over a decision means that you can make or change the decision unilaterally, without consensus, but others will expect you to announce, understand, explain and defend it.
+You are responsible for gathering information to make the decision well, for explaining the decision to the people affected by it, and for its impact—on other teams and on the company's performance overall.**

+This short note is intended to be informational; it explains how Pachyderm works.
+It doesn't try to explain why this way of working is preferable to any (real or hypothetical) alternatives.
+I'm always happy to answer questions about it, but I want to keep it short and readable for anyone who has simply never encountered this way of working before.

 ## Code Ownership